What is a Blank Firing Gun?

 The word Prop is a short version for Property, which comes from the fact that it’s an item that belongs to a stage (Cambridge Dictionary).
 This can also be applied to any other item used on such events.
 Therefore, you can apply that term to all types of guns used for theatrical related events, regardless if it’s a rifle, light-machine gun, revolver, or shotgun.
 Now you know what it refers to, but what about the two firing types and ammunition?
 There is more to that.

-These stage replicas are engineered to feel, flash, and sound like a real one.
+These blank firing guns are engineered to feel, flash, and sound like a real one.
 There are two main categories.
 The first one is Front Firing.
 It focuses on producing a realistic sound in all directions and a flash coming out of the barrel.
 Those are easy to identify, because they have a blaze orange tip outside the barrel.
 The second type is the Top Firing.
 One easy way to identify them is by their orange plug inside the barrel.
 The sound is as loud as the front firing, but the flash comes from the top side.
 Keep in mind that the loudness can be lowered by simply using half load blank ammunition.
-The following pictures show how the flash is produced on each category.
+The following video shows the actual difference in more detail:

 As you might have guessed, movie prop ammunition does not use bullets or anything that can be used as a lethal projectile.
 It’s just a cartridge that holds the gunpowder for sound and flare effects.
 When it comes to caliber, then it’s all proportional to the magazine, chamber, and consequently the barrel size for each model.
 For example, a 8mm caliber prop gun will not handle a 9mm caliber, and vice-versa.
 Form follows function, right?